"Helping Parents Understand Anxiety and Respond in Ways that Help Their Child Feel Safe, Steady, and Supported"

 • Depression

-What is parent coaching?
+What is parent psychotherapy?

-As a psychotherapist I offer parent coaching.
+As a psychotherapist I offer parent psychotherapy.

 This is a process where we think together about your child and work to alter and improve your parenting skills and strategies to build a stronger relationship and ultimately improve the child’s behaviour.